 They are legit… but, are they one of the good ones?
 Or, are they just another empty pyramid scheme that you pay into and get little in return?

-Please note, I am not a member or affiliated with Piphany in any way.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+Please note, I am not a member or an affiliate for Piphany.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is P!phany?